 Mesoscopic imaging modalities compensate for light scattering, providing deeper penetration.
 They also typically provide larger fields of view up to several mm2.
 These methods detect contrast based either on energy reflection or energy absorption.
-Reflection-based imaging tends to provide primarily morphological information, while absorption-based imaging resolves the distributions of specific biomolecules and can even indicate concentrations in some cases.24 The two most important mesoscopic imaging techniques, optical coherence tomography (OCT) and high-frequency ultrasonography (HFUS)25, are reflection-based: OCT detects reflected light, while HFUS detects reflected sound.24
+Reflection-based imaging tends to provide primarily morphological information, while absorption-based imaging resolves the distributions of specific biomolecules and can even indicate concentrations in some cases.22 The two most important mesoscopic imaging techniques, optical coherence tomography (OCT) and high-frequency ultrasonography (HFUS),23 are reflection-based: OCT detects reflected light, while HFUS detects reflected ultrasound.22

-OCT is increasingly used in dermatological clinical practice.
-In OCT the skin tissue is illuminated with low-coherence light, and reflected photons are detected by interferometry, which allows coherence matching between the reflected light and a reference beam.
-This process is called coherence gating and causes multiply scattered photons to be rejected, achieving penetration down to 1-2 mm.^{26,27} Conventional OCT imaging offers an axial resolution of 5-10 μm and a lateral resolution of 10-15 μm.
-Recently described high-definition OCT can reach a resolution of 3 μm along all axes, but penetration depth is limited to around 570 μm.26 OCT is used for assessing whether a suspicious non-melanocytic lesion is malignant and for evaluating excision margins; in these contexts, OCT serves usually as a complementary tool when clinical inspection and dermatoscopy are inconclusive. ^{28,29} As a reflection-based method, OCT provides primarily morphological information 24, since the greatest contrast is achieved at tissue interfaces.
+Optical coherence tomography is increasingly used in dermatological clinical practice.
+In OCT, the skin tissue is illuminated with low-coherence light, and reflected photons are detected by interferometry, which allows coherence matching between the reflected light and a reference beam.
+This process is called coherence gating and causes multiply scattered photons to be rejected, achieving penetration down to 1-2 mm.^{24,25} Conventional OCT imaging offers an axial resolution of 5-10 μm and a lateral resolution of 10-15 μm.
+Recently described high-definition OCT can reach a resolution of 3 μm along all axes, but penetration depth is limited to around 570 μm.24 OCT is used for assessing whether a suspicious non-melanocytic lesion is malignant and for evaluating excision margins; in these contexts, OCT serves usually as a complementary tool when clinical inspection and dermatoscopy are inconclusive.^{26,27} As a reflection-based method, OCT provides primarily morphological information,22 since the greatest contrast is achieved at tissue interfaces.
 Novel flow-sensitive OCT angiography methods such as Dynamic OCT (D-OCT) can detect parts of the skin microvasculature and create overlay images with conventional morphologic OCT-images, which allows simultaneous assessment.
-So far they have shown potential for providing objective therapy monitoring during vasoconstrictive topical therapy of rosacea and might help in the differentiation of non-melanoma skin cancer and of its precursor lesions based on microvascular patterns. ^{30-34} A principal disadvantage of flow-sensitive OCT devices is, however, that their use is limited to depths around 500 μm, and the resulting images offer relatively little depth information because of strong artifacts in the axial direction.
-As a result, relevant information is mostly limited to the en-face views. ^{30,26,36,35}
+So far they have shown potential for providing objective therapy monitoring during vasoconstrictive topical therapy of rosacea and might help in the differentiation of non-melanoma skin cancer and of its precursor lesions based on microvascular patterns.^{3,28-31} A principal disadvantage of flow-sensitive OCT devices is, however, that their use is limited to depths around 500 μm, and the resulting images offer relatively little depth information because of strong artefacts in the axial direction.
+As a result, relevant information is mostly limited to the en face views.^{24,28,32,33}